Atriplex canescens: Habitat

 Fourwing saltbush is most common in early succession areas such as disturbed sites and active sand dunes.
 It is also found in more mature successions dominated by sagebrush—Artemisia tridentata and shadscale.

 Uses

 Among the Zuni people, an infusion of dried root and blossoms or a poultice of blossoms is used for ant bites.
 Twigs are also attached to prayer plumes and sacrificed to the cottontail rabbit to ensure good hunting.
-The Native American Hopi Indians preferred the ashes of four-wing saltbush for the nixtamalization of maize (the first step in the process of creating tortillas and pinole, by which the pericarp of Indian corn is removed before parching and grinding).
+The Native American Hopi Indians prefer the ashes of four-wing saltbush for the nixtamalization of maize (the first step in the process of creating tortillas and pinole, by which the pericarp of Indian corn is removed before parching and grinding).
 Oftentimes the four-wing saltbush was used instead of slaked lime (hydrate lime/slaked powder lime).
 Four-wing saltbush is also a common marker that archaeologists can use to locate ancient Pueblo ruins, which may indicate that the small branches of this bush were burned for their alkaline ashes to nixtamalize maize by Native peoples throughout the South-Western United States.